leanghoun/leanghoun.github.io/index.markdown

 Sometimes, I need help remembering things.
 {: .fs-6 .fw-300 }

 With projects, things can get messy.
 It would be nice to consolidate notes and thoughts in a searchable way.
 Late in 2021, I started sourcing items to build a [Voron Trident]({{ site.baseurl }}{% link docs/collections/3d-printing/voron-trident.md %}), and while researching the build, I noticed that their [documentation website](https://docs.vorondesign.com/) was built using something called [Just the Docs](https://github.com/just-the-docs/just-the-docs).
-This is my take on a semi-permanent, living journal of stuff using the same platform.
+This is my take on a living journal of stuff using the same platform.

 ---